Facebook

 Knowing which is the lightest backpack blower is tricky because there are so many models available.
 However, one of the lightest is the POWERWORKS model, weighing just 14 pounds.

 A good CFM for a cordless leaf blower is considered to be 200 to 400.
-However, some larger models have a CFM of 1,000, making them ideal for larger tasks and commercial uses.
+However, some larger models have a CFM of 1,000+, making them amazing for larger tasks and commercial uses.

 Feedback: Was This Article Helpful?